Latest Net Up Counts

 For a more detailed view of the Loughs Agency counter program and how we handle all data then please read/download the PDF’s titled “A Basic overview of the Counter Program” and “Counter Program – Web Ver 1.1”

-The figures below are the net upstream movement of fish from January 2012.
+The figures above are the net upstream movement of fish from January 2017.

 The Loughs Agency advise that all electronic fish counter figures reported on this website are provisional and may be subject to change.

 The fish counter on the River Strule was purchased by the Loughs Agency in 2005 with funding secured from the European Regional Development Fund through the INTERREG IIIA Programme.